ialbert/biostar-central/docs/recipes/recipes.md

 Creating a recipe can be done using the command line or web interface.

 Command line options:
-- Directly upload recipe json and template
+- Directly upload json and template files to a given recipe.

 Web interface options: